erikyuzwa/backbone-log-stream/README.md

 # backbone-log-stream
 a Backbone plugin to control and centralize logging

-My ultimate goal with this plugin is to avoid the use of `console.log` scattered throughout my application, and to control this output for production builds / releases.
+My ultimate goal with this plugin is to avoid the use of `console.log` scattered throughout an application, and to control this output for reducing stress during production builds / releases.

 Compatible with Backbone 1.0.0 and up.